 Here is a simple comparison of the two design philosophies:

-Feature | Soldered GPU Laptops | Desktop PCs |
+| Feature | Soldered GPU Laptops | Desktop PCs |

-Upgradability | Extremely limited or impossible | Highly modular and user-upgradable |
+| Upgradability | Extremely limited or impossible | Highly modular and user-upgradable |

-Size/Portability | Spacious, allowing for large, powerful cooling solutions | Large, stationary, and heavy |
+| Size/Portability | Compact and portable | Large, stationary, and heavy |

-Thermal Design | Compact, custom-engineered for specific components | Spacious, allows for large, powerful cooling solutions |
+| Thermal Design | Compact, custom-engineered for specific components | Spacious, allowing for large, powerful cooling solutions |

 1.2.
 Thermal and power limitations explained

-Even if you could magically swap the soldered GPU chip, you would immediately run into a catastrophic problem: heat and power.
-A laptop’s cooling system – its heat pipes, fans, and vents – is not a one-size-fits-all solution.
-It’s meticulously engineered to handle the exact thermal output (TDP) of the original GPU and CPU.
 A more powerful GPU generates significantly more heat and draws more power than the system was ever designed to handle.
 This is one of the most critical laptop upgrade limitations.
 Even if you could physically swap the chip, the laptop’s cooling system would fail, leading to severe performance throttling at best, or permanent hardware damage from overheating at worst.

 2. The exceptions: Rare laptops that allow internal GPU upgrades